mnguyencntt/spring-data-redis-optional/README.md

 # spring-data-redis-optional
-You have to install redis in your local before run this application
+You have to install redis in your local with port "6379" before run this application

 mvn spring-boot:run